jetperch/jls/README.md

   * [ISO/IEC 14496-14:2020 Specification](https://www.iso.org/standard/79110.html)
   * [Overview](https://mpeg.chiariglione.org/standards/mpeg-4/iso-base-media-file-format)

-However, the standard does not included the ability to store the signal summaries and our specific signal types.
+However, the standard does not include the ability to store the signal summaries and our specific signal types.
 While we could add these features, these formats are already complicated, greatly reducing the advantage of repurposing them.